 5. Not a cure

-Desensitizing products can’t cure premature ejaculation, so if you choose to use them on an ongoing basis, you’ll have to keep buying them.
+Desensitizing products don’t cure premature ejaculation, so if you choose to use them on an ongoing basis, you’ll have to keep buying them.

 You might feel that it’s worth the cost.
 And even if you don’t have all the money in the world, the chances are you’ll still find enough for the upkeep of your sex life.
 But at the end of the day, the cost will add up if you have an active life between the sheets.